Hi,

 So, stay tuned for my story, and let’s hope my productive days are back.

-Or better: my wise colleague Tanmoy Goswami, our Sanity correspondent, writes that
+Or better: my wise colleague Tanmoy Goswami, our Sanity correspondent, writes that productivity should never trump mental health.

-So maybe I should change my objective all together, and create a new mantra based on the importance of smallness, as Sarah Menkedick notes in a beautifully written newsletter, “I think small.
+So maybe I should change my objective all together, and create a new mantra based on the importance of smallness, as Sarah Menkedick notes in a beautifully written newsletter, her latest: “I think small.
 I am small.
 I try to inhabit this smallness with grace.
 And when the smallness feels oppressive, I note that too.
 There is power in not being dwarfed always by an obsession with big, better, breakthrough."

 Creative process